-This course affords prospective teachers opportunities to examine and experience general and specific teaching strategies and materials for developing students' receptive and expressive language skills, as well as critical-thinking skills, in all curriculum areas.
+This course affords prospective teachers opportunities to examine and experience general and specific teaching strategies and materials for developing students' receptive and expressive language skills (listening, speaking, reading, and writing), as well as critical-thinking skills, in all curriculum areas.
 An introduction to second-language acquisition is accompanied by practice in using SDAIE and ELD strategies form a substantial portion of class content.
 Students gain practical experience through enrollment in a corequisite course, TEP 561.
 This is a C.L.A.D.-approved course.
-Corequisite: TEP 561
+Prerequisite: TEP 561